VinayChoudhary24/VinayChoudhary24/README.md

 MEAN Stack Developer
 --------------------

 I am an athlete at heart, and have a passion for coding.
-I working as a MEAN stack developer, Building different applications.
+I am working as a MEAN stack developer, Building different applications.

 * ✉️  You can contact me at [vinaychoudhary994@gmail.com](mailto:vinaychoudhary994@gmail.com)